merce-fra/PELCA/README.md

 To use the tool, you must work with a specific Excel input file.
 You can find the general template in [Input](/Input) (Input - template.xlsx).

-The Excel file is divided into 8 sheets that need to be filled out, **Cells highlighted in orange indicate areas that need to be modified.** :
+The Excel file is divided into 8 sheets that need to be filled out. **Cells highlighted in orange indicate areas that need to be modified.** :

 - **`Inventory - Manufacturing`**

   This sheet follows the model of the Excel template used with the Brightway2 library.
 For more information, refer to the Brightway2 documentation.
   - You need to create one "activity" per Replacement Unit (RU).
   - Each activity should include "exchanges", which are the flows required for the manufacturing of the RU.
+  -  **Note:** Do not forget to include the exchange representing the output flow.
+This exchange should be named same as the activity, with "amount" set to 1, "unit" set to "unit," and the database specified as the name of the database.

 - **`Inventory - Use`**

   This sheet also follows the model of the Excel template used with the Brightway2 library.
 For more details, refer to the Brightway2 documentation.
   - You need to create one "activity" per Replacement Unit (RU).
 The activities represent the energy consumption during the use of the RU for one hour.
   - Each activity should include "exchanges", which are the flows required for the use of the RU for one hour.
+  -  **Note:** Do not forget to include the exchange representing the output flow.
+This exchange should be named same as the activity, with "amount" set to 1, "unit" set to "unit," and the database specified as the name of the database.

 - **`LCA`**